OrionTG/javascript-calculator/README.md

 This project created by <code>npm create-react-app</code> command.
-This is solution for chalenger of freeCodeCamp: Build Javascript calculator.
+This is solution for challenger of freeCodeCamp: Build Javascript calculator.